What are the Side Effects of Smoking Weed?

 Higher Potency Strains

 Weed strains have markedly higher rates of THC compared to pot from just 20 years ago.
-Again, using these strains may be a problem in the hands of younger users.
+Again, using these strains with THC as the main active ingredient may be a problem or pose health risks in the hands of younger users.

 Are there Side Effects of Cannabis Smoking with a Vape Pen?